MUSC Student Handbook

 - Individual appointments may be made with a reference librarian.
 The reference librarians offer a variety of library-related classes.
 A listing of these classes may be found on the Library Web.

-- 2nd and 4th floor service desks: Staff are available at the 2nd and 4th floor service desks to assist you.
+- 4th floor service desk: Staff are available at the 4th floor service desk to assist during library staffed hours.

 Document Delivery/Interlibrary Loan: